 Most employers will not want to keep you around for an excessive amount of time following your resignation but will appreciate the gesture of good faith.
 If you have an employment contract, the amount of notice required may be listed there.

-How to Resign
+How to Resign From a New Job

-Once you've decided to resign, arrange to meet face to face with your supervisor so you can discuss your resignation in person.
+Once you've decided to resign, arrange to meet face-to-face with your supervisor so you can discuss your resignation in person.
 Be prepared to explain why you're leaving.
 If possible, share reasons that center on elements of the job that don't fit your skills or interests.
 You should avoid any disparaging remarks about your recruiter or any other staff.

 Bring a written letter of resignation with you that references your expected last day of work.
 Your letter should be brief, polite, and professional.

 If you have been around long enough to learn some valuable information, offer to help train your successor.
 Again, your employer will probably decline but may appreciate your inclination to help.

-Try Not to Let it Bother You
+Try Not to Let It Bother You